 I see brick row houses lined up evenly on a street, squished together, one street after another.
 A sea of row homes, joined with brick and mortar.

 Flat and sloping front lawns.
-Grass grows high in the summer.
+Grass grows higher in the summer.
 Gets brown in the winter.

-Sitting on the front stoop, feeling connected, watching neighbors, looking at cars pass by and waiting for the kids to come outside to play.
+Sitting on the front stoop, I watch neighbors, look at cars pass by and wait for for my friends to come outside.

 These row homes are called “straight throughs.”
-Walk through the door to the living room, to the dinning and kitchen area.
-Our bedrooms are upstairs–mine to the right; my parents to the left.
+Walk through the door to someone’s own personal world, to a kitchen of home cooked meals.

-Downstairs mom does her laundry.
-She washes two loads at a time; never mixing whites with colors and then hangs them up to dry.
+Downstairs Mom does her laundry.
+She washes two loads at a time; never mixes whites with colors, hangs them on same line.

-Our basement is finished with wood panelling on the walls, grey-speckled linoleum on the floors and a little wet bar for Dad to smoke a cigar and hide.
+Our basement is finished with wood panelling, grey-speckled linoleum on the floors, and a little wet bar for Dad to smoke a cigar and hide.

-My best friend’s basement is painted black with a day-glo peace sign, a flickering strobe light on the ceiling and a Jimi Hendrix poster on the wall.
+My best friend painted his basement black with a Day-Glo peace sign, a flickering strobe light, and a real life Jimi Hendrix poster on the wall.

-Some row homes were updated with thick shag carpets, big glass mirrors attached to sliding closet doors–marble sinks, new storm windows and customized shower stalls.
+Some row homes are updated with thick shag carpets, big glass mirrors attached to sliding closet doors–marble sinks, and customized shower stalls.

-All in all, row houses are warm and comfortable.
-The people who live in them are humble.
-Your neighbors know you and you know them.
-Everyone is the same.
+Row homes are generally warm and comfortable.
+People who live in them are usually humble and smile.
+Neighbors know you and you know them.